markgossa/MessageBus/README.md

 }
 ```

-### Change the default properties (MessageType and MessageVersion)
+### Change the default properties (MessageVersion)

 If using Azure Service Bus, the `AzureServiceBusAdminClient` is used to create and configure the subscription.
-By default, the message property that determines the message type is called `MessageType` and the property that determines the message version is called `MessageVersion` however these can be configured by passing `MessageBusOptions` into `AddMessageBus()`.
+By default, the message property that determines the message version is called `MessageVersion` however this can be configured by passing `MessageBusOptions` into `AddMessageBus()`.

 ```csharp
 using MessageBus.Abstractions;